|

 Dairy foods, meats, oils and sugars are noticeably missing from this list of fiber foods, because they do not contribute fiber to your diet unless it is added during processing.

-Why do I need fiber?
+Why do I need it?

 In addition to promoting good digestion and elimination, the fiber in many carbohydrate foods can contribute to a healthy colon and decreased exposure to harmful toxins.
 Sufficient fiber in the diet has also been associated with decreased risk of diabetes, heart disease, cancer and irritable bowel syndrome.

-Fiber can help you with weight loss
+It can help with weight loss.

 Since fiber creates bulk in your stomach and digestive tract, it can help you to lose weight by allowing you to feel full, while consuming fewer calories.
 In addition, foods that are good sources of fiber are often lower in fat and calories, so if you eat the same volume of food, you may actually eat fewer calories, without feeling deprived.

-Caveat: Be careful of weight loss products that are merely fibers that produce bulk.
+--Caveat for Healthy Eating Fiber: Be careful of weight loss products that are merely fibers that produce bulk.
 It is always better to get your fiber from food, if possible.
 It may be wiser to spend your money on real food rather than expensive fiber pills.

-How much fiber do I need?
+How much do I need?

 Adults generally need about 25-30 grams of fiber each day.
 Children need less, depending on age.
 A rule of thumb for determining the amount of fiber a child needs is “age-plus-five,” meaning add five to the child’s age to determine the amount of fiber they need. (i.e. an eight-year-old would need about 13 grams of fiber [8+5] each day.)